2022 Health and Safety Policy Update

 At this time, Pumphouse Players will accept the results of a negative PCR test OR a negative professionally administered or supervised antigen test.
 Negative at-home antigen tests will not be accepted.

 Masks are strongly recommended for audiences.
 Signage will be posted recommending masks and, when possible, masks will be made available for audience members.
-In addition, the front row will be unseated until further notice.

 MEET AND GREETS